jpuray/Calories-Prediction-Model/README.md

 base_model.fit(X_train, y_train)
 ```

-After testing our model on the training data, we obtained a residual mean squared error (RMSE) of 693.43 calories squared.
-We then evaluated the model on the testing data, where we obtained an RMSE of 637.96 calories squared.
+After testing our model on the training data, we obtained a residual mean squared error (RMSE) of **693.43 calories squared**.
+We then evaluated the model on the testing data, where we obtained an RMSE of **637.96 calories squared**.
 This suggests that our model performed better on the testing data, which is encouraging, as it indicates that the model generalizes well to new, unseen data, and does not overfit to the training data.

 To better illustrate the performance of our model we can visualize it by creating a residual plot with the **true calories** on the x-axis and our **predicted calories** on the y-axis.